Our Family Gallery

 All of these medical and pension records are shown below.

-Why William returned about 300 miles to the vicinity of his marriage to Iantha, instead of remaining with the rest of his family in Illinois, is not known.
+Why William returned about 300 miles to the vicinity of his marriage to Ianthe, instead of remaining with the rest of his family in Illinois, is not known.
 He might have returned there to be near his son Albertus Shore, who was then living at Tarkio.
 Whether it was related to William's worsening medical condition and disability, is not known.

 Burial records:

-Iantha is buried at the Talbott Family Cemetery.
-It is located about a half mile northwest of the town of Arkoe, Nodaway County, Missouri.
-A drawing of the cemetery appeared in the Nodaway Democrat newspaper of 28 Jul 1881, on the occasion of the burial of two Talbott sons.
-The drawing shows the location of her grave.
-It is reproduced below.
+A drawing of the cemetery appeared in the Nodaway Democrat newspaper of 28 July 1881, reporting the burial of two Talbott sons.
+The newspaper's article shows the location of Ianthe's grave.

-Perhaps we can find out more about who they were, and we can learn from how they lived through the powerful events in their lives.
+Perhaps we can find out more about who they were, and we can learn how they lived through the powerful events in their lives.

 They are Your Family.